Attorney David I. Fuchs

 The Florida First District Court of Appeals recently issued a ruling in favor of the Office of Insurance Regulation, and lifted the injunction that has stood in the way of enforcing several changes to the state’s personal injury protection (PIP) laws established earlier this year.
-The amended PIP laws rolled out last January, and have been stuck in limbo as appellate courts heard opinions from lawmakers and personal injury lawyers in Florida, before making their final decision.
+The amended PIP laws rolled out last January, and have been stuck in limbo as appellate courts heard opinions from lawmakers and personal injury lawyers, before making their final decision.

 With the injunction lifted, persons injured in an accident must seek treatment within two weeks of the event, according to F.S.A.
 627.736.
 PIP benefits are now limited to $2,500 unless the injured party suffers an “emergency medical condition,” qualified as a medical condition that is manifested by acute, severe symptoms of pain.
 Doctors must determine that without immediate medical attention, injured persons with emergency medical conditions would suffer serious impairment to bodily functions or organs, and would compromise their good health.
 Chiropractors cannot determine whether a patient has an emergency medical condition.